Serving Disabled Patrons: What Actually Helps (Beyond Good Intentions)

 Module 1: Foundations of Accessibility and Neuro-inclusivity

-This foundational module will provide you with background about accessibility and the history of people with disabilities living in the United States.
-Review key federal U.S. legislation and policies that guide compliance and accessibility of public library services.
-Analyze the nuance and misconceptions of disability-related language, review the three main models of disability, and identify important need-to-know terms related to disability justice and neuro-inclusion.
-Discover online tools that connect you with local, statewide, and national disability community data that will help you advocate for library services and funding opportunities.
-You will also take time to reflect and evaluate your own personal experiences with disability and ableism to build stronger awareness of accessibility.
+This foundational module introduces accessibility and the history of people with disabilities in the United States.
+You’ll review key federal legislation and policies that guide public library compliance, explore disability-related language and models of disability, and learn essential concepts related to disability justice and neuro-inclusion.
+You’ll also discover data tools that support advocacy, funding, and service planning, while reflecting on personal experiences with disability and ableism to build stronger accessibility awareness.

 Module 2: Serving and Supporting Communication Differences